 Something is Missing/Present

 Having had my first yoga class in first grade in school in Bombay, India, I realized it was never too late to learn more.
-I started to explore the power of colors and why we love certain ones sometimes and can’t stand other ones sometimes.
-As people told me things related to colors—stories of health issues, stories of a favorite uncle, stories of favorite jewelry—I learned that they tell me about what is missing or present in their lives.
+I started to explore the power of colors.
+Why do we love certain colors sometimes and can’t stand other colors at other times?
+As people told me stories related to colors—stories of health issues, stories of a favorite uncle, stories of favorite jewelry—I learned that they tell me about what is missing or present in their lives.

 I add to the beautiful colors another favorite thing from my past, the beautiful Devanagari script which I learned to write at a young age and then learned to make beautiful in art school.
 It was only in 2011 that Cecilia Kalish introduced me to water-soluble graphite and it changed my art forever!
-Hell, it changed me forever!
+I use graphite or Chinese ink to write the letters.

-Photography: The prints of these 3D artworks are made by Yuri Long, a photographer who has collaborated with me on projects before.
+Photography: The prints of these 3D artworks, Grounding, Acceptance, and Trust, are made by Yuri Long, a photographer who has collaborated with me on projects before.
 I really value his eye for detail and his knowledge of process.
 And we share a love for color too!
 Check out Yuri’s work here.

 Read about the artworks below.
-You can buy prints of any of them by visiting my shop.
+You can buy prints of Grounding, Acceptance, and Trust by visiting my shop.
 Thanks!

 Something is Missing:Present_Red.jpg